isu-vdl-ngs/Brachyspira_hyodysenteriae/README.md

 # Brachyspira hyodysenteriae bioinformatic workflow

-This repository contains the bioinformatics workflow and custom scripts used in the study:
+This repository contains the bioinformatics workflow (tools) and custom scripts used in the study:
 **"Genomic insights into the population structure, antimicrobial resistance, and virulence of Brachyspira hyodysenteriae from diverse geographical regions."**

 https://doi.org/10.1128/spectrum.03386-24